Herbert Moore Pim: British Unionist

 Pim's break from Sinn Féin resulted in a complete political about-face.
 Pim began advocating for Irish conscription during the Irish Conscription crisis of 1918, in which almost the entire population stood against it and despite the fact that he himself had stood against it in 1915.
 In 1919 he published Unconquerable Ulster, in which he claimed that Ulster unionists were of Gaelic descent while nationalists emerged from a pre-Celtic slave race.
 Pim began to offer his services to Ulster Unionists, but they turned him down, and so Pim departed for London.

 Pim continued to work with Lord Alfred Douglas.
 Douglas had a new weekly entitled Plain English with himself as editor and Pim as assistant Editor.
 Plain English was described as "die-hard, anti-Sinn Féin, and anti-Semitic".
 Amongst the pages of Plain English Douglas and Pim alleged there was a German plot to corrupt the British upper classes using homosexuality.
 Pim also used the pages of Plain English to publish Adventures in the land of Sinn Féin, a memoir about his time in Sinn Féin which he used to self-aggrandise.

 In 1920 Pim joined the far-right and anti-Semitic group "The Britons", which academics have pointed to as a forerunner of British fascism.

 In 1921 Douglas and Pim created a new journal that acted as a successor to Plain English, this one entitled Plain Speech.
 In one edition of Plain Speech, Douglas and Pim made the accusation that Winston Churchill had manipulated war news to benefit Jewish conspirators.
-In response Churchill successfully sued Pim for libel, resulting in Pim's imprisonment in 1923.
+In response Churchill successfully sued Pim for libel, resulting in Pim's imprisonment for six months in 1923.